jo-tham/techcollective_site/content/blog/2016-06-21-july-meeting.md

 Slug: july-meeting
 Authors: Jotham Apaloo
 Email: jothamapaloo@gmail.com
-Summary: Dave wrangles databases with python,; debut tech-collective.com; collaborate on a code kata
+Summary: Dave wrangles databases with python; debut tech-collective.com; collaborate on a code kata

 The next meeting will take place at: